Christofer Johnsson: Inspiration and influences

 In his childhood, Johnsson enjoyed listening to classical music and gradually became more interested in his father's '50s and '60s rock.
 Popular music played on the radio in this era generally had a lot of strings in it, and even though much of it did not fall in his taste, it still managed to influence him.
 As a seven-year-old, he heard his first progressive rock as a theme in a Norwegian children TV program.
 At age nine, he started to listen to The Beatles, who also used brass and strings in songs like "Penny Lane".

 Two years later, his taste for music took a turn as he started to listen to hard rock and heavy metal bands like Accept, Judas Priest, Iron Maiden, Manowar, Ozzy Osbourne, Black Sabbath and Uriah Heep.
 Some of these bands had symphonic elements in some of their songs.
 When he was 14, he started to listen to more raw heavy metal bands like Metallica, Slayer, Bathory and especially Celtic Frost.
 One of his friends played the B-side of a Scorpions album for him, and Johnsson instantly fell in love with the band's older albums.
 Uli Jon Roth, who played guitar on these albums, had broken up with Scorpions and formed the band Electric Sun.
 Christofer managed to find a copy of one of their albums after a long search, and ended up becoming obsessed with the music.
 He mentions Roth as one of his greatest influences in the early symphonic Therion albums.

 Personal life

-Johnsson used to reside in a villa he drew by himself ('Villa Adulruna') south of Stockholm with his girlfriend Mina Karadzic.
+Johnsson used to reside in "Villa Adulruna", south of Stockholm, with his girlfriend Mina Karadzic.
 In 2019, they sold the villa and moved to the island of Gozo, Malta.
 He has been a vegetarian since 1997 and has a child.

 In July 1992, Johnsson's parents' house was set on fire.
 Christofer was on tour and not home at the time of the incident.
 Only one inch of a backdoor was damaged before the fire was put out, but the event was blown up in media and caused many rumours in the metal scene.